bumohh/Valorant-Bot/README.md

 ```
 pip install discord.py requests
 ```
-From there
-You'll need a file named variables.py with:
+From there you'll need a file named variables.py with:
 ``` python
 discord_token = "Your Discord Bot Token"
 guild_id = server id you want to use it on